This newsletter, Finding Your Joy, is a daily reminder of how to practice your joy.

 But how do you practice joy?

-Waking up to a reminder of joy every morning is a good start.
+Waking up to a reminder of these seven steps toward joy every morning is a good start.

 Finding Your Joy is a daily newsletter about joy, from Shauna M. Ahern.